ShaneDoyleDev/ShaneDoyleDev/README.md

 * 🤝  Linkedin profile: [shanedoyledev](https://www.linkedin.com/in/shanedoyledev/)
 * 🧠  I'm currently learning NextJS and loving it!

-As a Full Stack Software Developer I excel at developing visually appealing, functional interfaces with a keen eye for UI/UX design and I take pride in writing clean, maintainable code.
+I’m a highly curious Full Stack Software Developer with an insatiable passion for technology.
+I thrive on creating visually stunning, functional interfaces, with a sharp focus on UI/UX design.
+Writing clean, maintainable code is something I take great pride in, and I’m always eager to explore new technologies and tackle challenging problems.

 ### Languages and Tools